-${\rm HDF5}$ (Hierarchical Data Format 5) Software Library and Utilities Copyright (c) 2006-2018, The HDF Group.
+HDF5 (Hierarchical Data Format 5) Software Library and Utilities Copyright 2006 by The HDF Group.

-NCSA HDF5 (Hierarchical Data Format 5) Software Library and Utilities Copyright (c) 1998-2006, The Board of Trustees of the University of Illinois.
+NCSA HDF5 (Hierarchical Data Format 5) Software Library and Utilities Copyright 1998-2006 by The Board of Trustees of the University of Illinois.

 Redistribution and use in source and binary forms, with or without modification, are permitted for any purpose (including commercial purposes) provided that the following conditions are met: